-MINUTES OF THE MARCH 13, 2018 MONTHLY SUPERVISORS’ MEETING
+MINUTES OF THE SEPTEMBER 10, 2019 MONTHLY SUPERVISORS’ MEETING

+With no further guests wanting to comment, Yeropoli made a motion to ADOPT THE MINUTES of the August 13, 2019 regular monthly meeting minutes.
+The motion was seconded by Sackin with a vote of all in favor.
 Yeropoli made a motion to PAY THE BILLS as prepared by Greco since the last month’s meeting.
-The motion was seconded by Sackin with a vote of all in favor.
+The motion was seconded by Pezzuolo with a vote of all in favor.

 TOWNSHIP REPORTS were given as follows:

 Yeropoli made a motion to ADJOURN which was seconded by Sackin with a vote of all in favor.

 Jean M. Greco, Secretary